fbchan/nginx-app-protect-policy/README.md

 ## Example

-Note: You may need to update inventory file to specify your server
+Note: You may need to update inventory file to specify your server IP.
 ```
 $ ansible-playbook -i inventory nap_play.yml